Meet the Team

 When you enter the Visionwest Wellbeing Centre, you will be welcomed with a smile.

-If you need information about the counselling, supervision and wellbeing we provide or what funding you may be eligible for, Louise is the best person to ask.
+If you need information about the counselling, supervision and wellbeing we provide or what funding you may be eligible for, Denise is the best person to ask.